thenexthub/Codira/docs/README.md

 - [Branches.md](/docs/Branches.md):
   Describes how different branches are setup and what the automerger does.
 - [ContinuousIntegration.md](/docs/ContinuousIntegration.md):
-  Describes the continuous integration setup, including the `@swift_ci` bot.
+  Describes the continuous integration setup, including the `@language_ci` bot.

 ## Evolution Documents